devzom/github-monthly-report/README.md

 Comprehensive tool for generating monthly tax deductible reports based on GitHub pull requests.
 Automatically downloads diff files and creates organized summaries for tax reporting purposes.
-By default it produce `.txt` files, but can be configured to generate `pdf` files as well.
+By default it produces `.txt` files, but can be configured to generate `.pdf` files as well.

+Supports flexible organization targeting - either specify the organization as a parameter or set a default in the script.

 ## Setups